BioBoost/object-oriented-programming-using-java/04_storing_and_processing_data/readme.md

 #### Integral and Double Values

-Below is a code snippet that shows how to use the Scanner to **parse the input from the user as an integer** by asking the Scanner for the `nextInt()`.
+Below is a code snippet that shows how to use the `Scanner` class to **parse the input from the user as an integer** by asking the `Scanner` class for the `nextInt()`.
 Do take note that if the user inputted anything else than an integer, the application will crash.
 Feel free to test this.
 For the moment this cannot be solved with the knowledge we posses.
 This will be fixed later in the course.

 ```java
   // Create a Scanner called console and configure